cfarkas/variants2genes/README.md

 Then, if variants2genes binary is copied in /usr/local/bin/, execute as follows:
 ```
-variants2genes /path/to/WT.sorted.bam /path/to/KO.sorted.bam /path/to/mm10.fa /path/to/mm10.gtf 20
+variants2genes -a /path/to/WT.sorted.bam -b /path/to/KO.sorted.bam -g /path/to/mm10.fa -r /path/to/mm10.gtf -t 20
 ```
 Otherwise, provide full path to this binary, located in ```variants2genes/bin/```